-Weather conditions can cause potential dangerous situations for our players and participants.
-The Inclement Weather Policy is in place to keep all involved as safe as possible.
-ASA coaches, players, and members will work together in following the guidelines below to create a safe environment for our participants at all times.
+Weather conditions can cause potentially dangerous situations for our players and participants.
+The ASA Inclement Weather Policy is in place to keep all involved as safe as possible.
+ASA coaches, players, and members work together by following the US Soccer's Environmental Conditions Guidelines to create a safe environment for our participants at all times.
 For full details about US Soccer's environmental conditions guidelines and recognize and recover actions, please click the link above.

 Severe storms are dangerous and can be upon us before we know it.
-High winds, heavy rainfall, hail, lightning and thunder can cause serious threat quickly in any situation.
+High winds, heavy rainfall, hail, lightning, and thunder can cause serious threat quickly in any situation.
 If a severe storm is approaching the area, been spotted on Radar, or is visibly in close proximity, activities will be suspended until the area is determined safe to play.
-ASA recommends all participants seek immediate shelter in their automobiles or a permanent structure such as bathrooms/concession buildings.
+ASA requires all participants to seek immediate shelter in their automobiles or a permanent structure such as bathrooms/concession buildings.
 Avoid any open structures, trees, tents, metal or other conducting materials, and unprotected open areas.
-Coach will notify team/manager when it is safe to return to the fields, or activity has been cancelled.
+The coach/staff will notify the team/manager when it is safe to return to the fields, or activity has been canceled.

 The danger from lightning can persist for 20-30 minutes or more after a thunderstorm has passed.
 Lightning can strike from over 10 miles away and is considered a major threat to the safety of our participants.
 If lightning has been detected within 10 miles or any thunder has been heard, all game(s) and practice(s) will be suspended and all participants will need to seek shelter immediately.
-Game(s) or practice(s) will not restart for at least 30 minutes after the last lightning strike has been seen or thunder has been heard.
-If lightning & thunder continue for longer periods of time, all game(s) and practice(s) will be cancelled.
-Coach will notify team/manager when it is safe to return to the fields, or activity has been cancelled.
+Game(s) or practice(s) will not restart for at least 30 minutes after the last lightning strike has been detected or thunder has been heard.
+If lightning & thunder continue for longer periods of time, all game(s) and practice(s) will be canceled.
+The coach will notify the team/manager when it is safe to return to the fields, or activity has been canceled.